kukfa/kukfa.github.io/mental-models/_posts/2021-04-16-neolithic-revolution.md

 tag: history
 ---

-The Neolithic (First Agricultural) Revolution marked a pivot from hunter-gatherer to farmer lifestyles, creating powerful implications for the rest of human history.
-It enabled the development of modern society, including (delayed) benefits of population growth, cities, specialization, trade, and new forms of government; though it came with the immediate costs of disease, violence, poor nutrition, and grueling labor for the vast majority of the population.
+The Neolithic (First Agricultural) Revolution marked a pivot from hunter-gatherer to farmer lifestyles ~10,000 years ago, creating powerful implications for the rest of human history.
+It enabled the development of modern society, including (delayed) benefits of population growth, cities, specialization, trade, and new forms of government; though it came with the immediate costs of disease, violence, poor nutrition, and grueling labor for the vast majority of the population, and opened the door for the long-term cost of [increased inequalities](https://www.princeton.edu/~cboix/bones.pdf).

 In _[Sapiens](https://www.ynharari.com/book/sapiens-2/)_, Yuval Noah Harari presents an initially dismal view of the Agricultural Revolution, characterized by the suffering of farmers without improvements in quality of life.
 This is consistent with [Jared Diamond's views](https://www.discovermagazine.com/planet-earth/the-worst-mistake-in-the-history-of-the-human-race) as well.